 - written or graphic material that degrades or shows hostility or aversion;

 - pranks or horseplay intended to embarrass or humiliate;

 - imposing submission to unwelcome verbal or physical conduct;

 - any other action that is motivated by the actual or perceived membership of the victim in a protected class.

 This policy also prohibits discrimination based on race, age, disability, appearance, sexual orientation or any other characteristic protected by law or by college policy.
-Discrimination is defined as unequal, adverse treatment of an individual because of a protected legal status, such as race, age, or gender that is sufficiently severe, persistent or pervasive such that it unreasonably interferes with, denies, or limits someone’s employment access, benefits or opportunities, and/or the ability to participate in or benefit from the college’s educational program and/or activities, and is based on power differentials (quid pro quo), creates a hostile environment, or constitutes retaliation.
+Discrimination is defined as unequal, adverse treatment of an individual because of a protected legal status, such as race, age, or gender that is sufficiently severe, persistent or pervasive such that it unreasonably interferes with, denies, or limits someone’s employment access, benefits or opportunities, and/or the ability to participate in or benefit from the university’s educational program and/or activities, and is based on power differentials (quid pro quo), creates a hostile environment, or constitutes retaliation.
 For instance, different treatment of two similar individuals with respect to pay, opportunity for advancement, or educational opportunity constitutes discrimination if the reason for the different treatment is the protected status of one of the individuals.